Use of Expired

 life of activated solutions is indicated on the instructions for

 implants, and tubing (both inside and out) that have been chemically sterilized should be rinsed with sterile

 saline or sterile water prior to use to avoid tissue damage.
 Note:

 chemicals classified only as disinfectants (for example, 70% alcohol)

 are not adequate for initial instrument sterilization.

-If starting with sterilized instruments, the same instruments can be used for multiple animals (up to six) (mice, rats and non-mammal only) if the instruments are cleaned of organic material and disinfected between animals, for example with a hot bead sterilizer.
-However, because only the tips of the instruments are sterilized, the surgeon must constantly be aware of instrument handling and aseptic technique.
+If starting with sterilized instruments, the same instruments can be used for multiple animals (up to six) (mice, rats and non-mammal only) if the instruments are cleaned of organic material and disinfected between animals, for example with ethanol or a hot bead sterilizer.
+When using a hot bead sterilizer, only the tips of the instruments are sterilized, and thus the surgeon must constantly be aware of instrument handling and aseptic technique.
 The pack of instruments must be fully re-sterilized (autoclaved) if the sterile field is broken, e.g. instruments are set down on a table or other non-sterile surface between surgeries.
 The efficacy of the hot bead sterilization is high and it sterilizes in a very short time (10 sec) but it is necessary

 to allow the instruments to cool before handling tissue to prevent thermal